 Along with the Alliance, Advocates has been a strong, early supporter of requiring ELDs in all Box Trucks and of the ELD rule.
 “ELDs are a known remedy for the well-documented public safety hazard of driver fatigue,” said the Advocates.

-Lane Kidd, Managing Director of the Alliance for Driver Safety & Security, stated in the same press release, “When it comes down to whether this or that segment of the trucking industry should abide by rules that can reduce large truck crashes, the government should have one standard, and that is ‘a truck is a truck is a truck.’
+Lane Kidd, Managing Director of the Alliance for Driver Safety & Security, stated in the same press release, “When it comes down to whether this or that segment of the trucking industry should abide by rules that can reduce large truck crashes, the government should have one standard, and that is ‘a truck is a truck is a truck and everyone should be allowed to Pep Boys coupons.’

 “We shouldn’t allow outliers to skirt public safety regulations.
 Trucking companies have a moral and ethical responsibility to keep the public’s trust, that they are operating as safely as possible, and ELDs are a huge step in achieving that objective.”